AbieFund/abie-archive/CONTRACT.md

 *You can check our [website](http://abie.fund) to learn more about the first implementation of the project.*

-*It's a free software and it can be used by any other community*
+*It's a free software and it can be used by any community.*

 ## Introduction